 \subsection{Sequential projective measurements and the TPM scheme}

 The TPM scheme is the procedure to characterize the statistics of $(o_{s_1},o_{s_2})$ by means of sequential measurements, which has a correspondence with the classical theory of probability~\cite{JarzynskiPRX2015}.
-Albeit the process underlying the measurement outcomes has quantum traits, the results from such measurement procedure can be also described by a probability distribution that obeys the Kolmogorov's axioms of probability.
-The Kolmogorov's axioms are: (i) the probability of getting a measurement outcome is a non-negative real number; (ii) the probability to measure at least one of the outcomes is $1$; (iii) the probability to measure any countable sequence of mutually exclusive measurement outcomes is equal to the sum of the probabilities for each outcome.
+Albeit the process underlying the measurement outcomes has quantum traits, the results from such a measurement procedure can also be described by a probability distribution that obeys Kolmogorov's axioms of probability.
+The Kolmogorov's axioms are as follows: (i) the probability of getting a measurement outcome is a nonnegative real number; (ii) the probability to measure at least one of the outcomes is $1$; (iii) the probability to measure any countable sequence of mutually exclusive measurement outcomes is equal to the sum of the probabilities for each outcome.

 Operationally, the two quantum observables $\mathcal{O}_{1}(t_1)$ and $\mathcal{O}_{2}(t_2)$ are measured at times $t_1$ and $t_2$, respectively, and a pair of outcomes $(o_{s_1},o_{s_2})$ is obtained.
 The probability distribution associated to any outcome pair is determined by repeating the sequential measurement procedure several times.
 Formally, the joint probability to get $(o_{s_1},o_{s_2})$, according to the TPM scheme, is